TRaSH-Guides/Guides/Radarr/Remote-Path-Mappings-explained-for-Radarr.md

 ## Host:

 To find what you need to put in your host you navigate in Radarr to the Settings => Download Client Tab.
-There you open up the download client for this example I will be using Qbittorrent
+There you open up the download client for this example I will be using QBittorrent

 ![Qbittorrent Client](http://my.jetscreenshot.com/13737/20190126-heqh-6kb.png)